-She realizes now that this holiday family ritual has roots in holiday festivities from her childhood in Lagos when she and other neighborhood kids wandered from house to house during the Christmas and New Year festivities and were fed generous helpings of meals that included jollof rice, chicken, and all the soft drinks you could handle.
+She realizes now that this holiday family ritual has roots in holiday festivities from her childhood in Lagos when she and other neighborhood kids wandered from house to house during the Christmas and New Year festivities and enjoyed generous helpings of meals like jollof rice and chicken.

 These days, it’s Toyin who’s happily feeding others.
-She recalls how one year, during the holidays, she was making pumpkin pancakes in her kitchen, while a construction crew worked on a remodeling project in her basement:
+She recalls how one year, during the holidays, she was making pumpkin flavored pancakes in her kitchen, while a construction crew worked on a remodeling project in her basement.

-As the 20th anniversary of Toyin’s move to the United States approaches, she’s far from done with her mission.
-At the moment, she has her sights set on conquering the snack aisle with a new product she’s developed called “Chipers,” a cross between a chip and a cracker which will also feature African ingredients like moringa and tigernuts.
-The kindly judge from her naturalization ceremony would be proud.
+As the 20th anniversary of Toyin’s move to the US approaches, she’s far from done with her mission.
+At the moment, she has her sights set on conquering the snack aisle with a new product she’s developed called Chipers—a cross between a chip and a cracker which also features African ingredients like moringa and tiger nuts.

-“It’s not your usual recycling of the same set of flavors consumers have been having for a hundred years,” Toyin explains.
+“It’s not your usual recycling of the same set of flavors customers have been having for a hundred years,” Toyin says.
 “It’s something that is familiar, exciting, and bold.
 It provides a new experience, and it’s nutritious and affordable.
 Our Chipers really capture the spirit of who we are at Iya Foods, and I’m excited to share them.”

 Can’t wait to try some of the foods mentioned in this article?
-Toyin shared the recipe for her sweet corn & creamy coconut cornbread below.
+Toyin shares the recipe for her sweet corn & creamy coconut cornbread below.
 Enjoy!

 Prep Time: 10 minutes